General Admission Questions

 Is it better for freshmen to only send B-CU the highest ACT or SAT score if a test is taken more than once?

 No. Bethune-Cookman University considers the highest combined SAT or composite ACT score on file.
 There is no disadvantage in sending multiple test scores to the Office of Admissions since the lower test scores are disregarded.
 B-CU does not combine subscores from different sittings of the SAT or ACT to make a "best" combined or composite score.

 Does Bethune-Cookman University accept dual enrollment credit from high school students?

 Yes.
-High school students who are dually enrolled at an accredited college or university may be eligible to receive credit for course work completed at that institution.
-However, credit may only be given once the student has sent in their final official transcript from college and it has been evaluated.
+High school students who are dual-enrolled at an accredited college or university may be eligible to receive credit for course work completed at that institution.
+However, credit may only be given once the student has sent in their final official transcript from the college/university, and it has been evaluated.

 International Baccalaureate (IB) Diploma Program?

 Yes.
 High school students can receive credit through AP examinations and through the IB Diploma Program.
 Strong scores may allow for a course waiver or course credit.

 How do I know if I'm a transfer student?